Chaka Bey

-Chaka Bey (Çaka Bey), was an 11th-century Seljuk military commander of Oghuz Turk origin who ruled a vassal state of the Seljuks based in Smyrna (present-day Izmir).
+Chaka Bey (Çaka Bey; Medieval Greek: Τζαχάς) was an 11th-century Seljuk military commander of Oghuz Turk origin who ruled a vassal state of the Seljuks based in Smyrna (present-day Izmir).
 Originally in Byzantine service, he rebelled and seized Smyrna, much of the Aegean coastlands of Asia Minor and the islands lying off shore in 1088–91.
 At the peak of his power, he even declared himself as the Byzantine Emperor, and sought to assault Constantinople in conjunction with the Pechenegs.
 In 1092, a Byzantine naval expedition under Megadoux John Doukas inflicted a heavy defeat on him and retook Lesbos.
 He was later slain by his son-in-law the Sultan of Rum Kilij Arslan I the next year.
 Smyrna and the rest of Tzachas' former domain were recovered by the Byzantines a few years later, in c.
 1097.

 Life

 Very little is known about his life, and that mostly from only one source, the Alexiad of the Byzantine princess Anna Komnene, daughter of Emperor Alexios I Komnenos.
 He is also mentioned in the 13th-century Danishmendname as 'Chavuldur Chaka' (Çavuldur Çaka), but it is not a very reliable source due to the semi-legendary nature of its material.

 According to the Alexiad, Tzachas was originally a raider, who was taken as a prisoner by the Byzantines during the reign of Emperor Nikephoros III Botaneiates.
 Tzachas entered Byzantine service and advanced rapidly through imperial favour, receiving the title of protonobelissimos and rich gifts.
 However, when Alexios I Komnenos deposed Botaneiates in 1081, Tzachas lost his position and fled Byzantium.